shiva1753/Project_Green_Scan/README.md

 Deploying a MERN app for the first time surfaces problems that local development never does.
 Here's what broke and how it was fixed:

-**1. Cold Start Latency (Backend sleeping on free tier)** Render's free tier spins down the backend after 15 minutes of inactivity, causing ~50-second delays on first load.
+**1. Cold Start Latency (Backend sleeping on free tier)** Railway's free tier spins down the backend after inactivity, causing ~50-second delays on first load.
 Solved by configuring a **scheduled heartbeat ping via [Cron-job.org](https://cron-job.org)** every 10 minutes, keeping the server warm without any infrastructure cost.

 **2. SPA Routing Breaks on Direct URL Access** Navigating directly to `/home` or `/register` on Vercel returned a 404 because the static file server had no knowledge of client-side routes.
 Solved by adding a **`vercel.json` rewrite rule** that redirects all unmatched routes to `index.html`, letting React Router handle them client-side: